Teliteu/FlorestaR/README.md

 ```
 ## Data Requirements

-To run the simulation, your working directory must contain a trained model (`model.rds`) and an inventory file (`TEST.csv`) with the following mandatory columns:
+To run the simulation, your working directory must contain a trained model (`model.rds`) and an inventory file (`.csv`) with the following mandatory columns:

 | Column | Description |
 | :--- | :--- |